 Soup is my comfort food especially Thai clear soup.
 It’s usually packed with fresh cilantro, lemongrass and lots of ginger.
 If you take it to-go, it becomes a soup-in-a-bag.
 Another quirky thing I love about Thailand.

 If you like seafood and have a high spice tolerance then you might survive this traditional Thai soup.
 Maybe.

 Like many Thai soups, the broth is always full of so much flavour but boat noodles are slightly different than other Thai soups, served with beef, pork or chicken and Thai rice or glass noodles.
 I do love my noodles, so this really is the best of both worlds.

 Som Tam or green papaya salad is a good way to cool down from a hot day or after a really spice dish (like tom yum).
 It’s made of unripe papaya which tastes closer to cucumber than ripe papaya, then tossed with tomato, roasted peanuts and a sweet and sour, lime dressing.

 Massaman curry is one of the oldest dishes in Thailand originating from Thai Muslims.
 It is rich yet mild, made with chicken, potato, coconut milk, and spices not normally found in other curries like cardamom, cinnamon, cumin, and nutmeg.

 If you want a change from Thai food…

 In Bangkok try Iron Fairies, a very dark jazz bar with excellent burgers and a cool atmosphere that’s out of a Game of Thrones era (394 Sukhumvit Soi 55 Thong Lor)

-In Chiang Mai try Salsa Kitchen, for amazing Mexican food (26/4 Huaykaew Rd.
+In my Chiang Mai food guide I mention Salsa Kitchen because it has tasty Mexican dishes (26/4 Huaykaew Rd.
 Nimman).